Planning a day trip from Bangkok to Ayutthaya?

 💡Fun Fact: Wat Phra Si Sanphet inspired the famous Temple of the Emerald Buddha in Bangkok.

-🕌 Wat Chaiwatthanaram – The Riverside Temple
+🕌 Wat Chaiwatthanaram – Riverside Temple

 Wat Chaiwatthanaram, located on the west bank of the Chao Phraya River, offers stunning views—especially at sunset.